fabioalves98/IntelChair/docs/docs/architecture/system.md

 ![nav](../img/navigation.png)

 Once the mobile application obtains the wheelchair's IP address, it will talk to it directly sending joystick information, in manual control, or a goal in the navigation mode.
-The wheelchair then updates the mobile application wiht it's position, battery and velocity and the server with other iformation like history of actions.
+The wheelchair then updates the mobile application wiht it's position, battery and velocity and the server with other information like history of actions.

 ---